UniprJRC/FSDA/CONTRIBUTING.md

 ## Project Setup

-So you wanna contribute some code!
+So you want to contribute some code!
 That's great!
 This project uses GitHub Pull Requests (PR) to manage contributions, so [read up on how to fork a GitHub project and file a PR](https://guides.github.com/activities/forking) if you've never done it before.

 If this seems like a lot or you aren't able to do all this setup, you might also be able to [edit the files directly](https://help.github.com/articles/editing-files-in-another-user-s-repository/) without having to do any of this setup.
 Yes, [even code](#contribute-code).